 Poison Apple Cider *2-3 Servings

 Flavors of orange and apple are combined for a crisp and tart concoction.
 When brewed, it becomes a vibrant red color, and the taste is equally bright.
 Beware, once you take your first sip, you may not be able to stop.
-This recipe is Caffeine-Free!
+This recipe can be Caffeinated or Caffeine-Free!

 What You’ll Need: